sleepjie/Valanar/Valanar Superdocument.md

 To worship a God is to be possessed of their ideals and tenets; such strongly held ideals exist within this metaphysical space as tangible psionic energy, growing in influence and reach over time.
 However, it is not only the pious who have access to the astral ocean; indeed, sometimes, it isn’t even the Gods who are listening, for they too are made of such ideals, and all ideals come from somewhere much more ancient.

-We know not how to traverse the Astral Ocean, if indeed it can even be traversed at all; the elemental chaos channels are impossible to navigate, let alone survive for the required timeframe.
+We know not how to traverse the Astral Ocean, if indeed it can even be traversed at all; the elemental chaos channels alone are mostly insurmountable to navigate.
 Perhaps the Elder Gods intended for it to be a barrier between the material plane and the Primordial Void.
 Perhaps it is all a coincidence.
 We simply cannot know.